Our Blended Coffees

 - Espresso machines tend to amplify the flavours of the coffee by high pressures that hot water is passed through fine grounds.
 A bold flavour extraction is achieved which is particularly beneficial to perfect blends.

-The New Wave Includes Blended Coffee
+The New Third Wave Includes Blended Coffee

 History of coffee teaches just that blended coffee had negative connotations that stem from the days when growing and shipping coffee beans was a major endeavour, resulting in it being a luxurious commodity.